-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of NioCorp Developments Ltd. at June 30, 2016 and 2015, and the results of its operations and its cash flows for the years then ended June 30, 2016 and 2015, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of NioCorp Developments Ltd. at June 30, 2017 and 2016, and the results of its operations and its cash flows for each of the three years in the period ended June 30, 2017, in conformity with accounting principles generally accepted in the United States of America.

 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 As described in Note 4 to the consolidated financial statements, the Company has suffered recurring losses from operations and has a net capital deficiency that raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 4.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Our opinion is not modified with respect to this matter.

-/s/ BDO USA, LLP Spokane, Washington September 1, 2016
+/s/ BDO USA, LLP

+Spokane, Washington August 29, 2017